-- ÿ1.
-A grantor and a fiduciary of any trust; - ÿ2.
-A fiduciary of a trust and a fiduciary of another trust, if the same person is a grantor of both trusts; - ÿ3.
-A fiduciary of a trust and a beneficiary of such trust; - ÿ4.
+- 1. A grantor and a fiduciary of any trust; - 2.
+A fiduciary of a trust and a fiduciary of another trust, if the same person is a grantor of both trusts; - 3.
+A fiduciary of a trust and a beneficiary of such trust; - 4.
 A fiduciary of a trust and a beneficiary of another trust, if the same person is a grantor of both trusts;

-- ÿ5.
-A fiduciary of a trust and a corporation more than 50% in value of the outstanding stock of which is owned, directly or indirectly, by or for the trust or by or for a person who is a grantor of the trust; and - ÿ6.
-For tax years beginning after August 5, 1997, an executor of an estate and a beneficiary of that estate, except for a sale or exchange to satisfy a pecuniary bequest (i.e., a bequest of a sum of money).
+- 5. A fiduciary of a trust and a corporation more than 50% in value of the outstanding stock of which is owned, directly or indirectly, by or for the trust or by or for a person who is a grantor of the trust; and - 6.
+An executor of an estate and a beneficiary of that estate, except for a sale or exchange to satisfy a pecuniary bequest (i.e., a bequest of a sum of money).